Childhood is a time when injuries are common. Kids spend a lot of time in physical play, which can result in cuts, scrapes, and even broken bones.

-However, if someone else’s negligence caused a significant injury to your child, a Johnstown civil attorney could hold the at-fault party responsible for his or her wrongdoing.
+However, if someone else’s negligence caused a significant injury to your child, a dedicated personal injury attorney could hold the at-fault party responsible for his or her wrongdoing.
 A Johnstown child injury lawyer could help you seek funds to cover your child’s medical needs and provide compensation for the emotional impact of your child’s suffering.

-On the other hand, parents could seek reimbursement for the cost of the child’s medical care and related expenses, and parental income lost while caring for the child.
+On the other hand, parents could seek reimbursement for the cost of the child’s medical care and related expenses and parental income lost while caring for the child.
 42 P.S.
-Code §5524 requires parents to file their lawsuit, seeking damages their own losses (such as medical bills for which the parents are responsible) within two years of their child’s injury, regardless of the child’s age.
-This is a more stringent deadline on parents, because the child’s claim arising from the injuries can be filed as late as the child’s 20th birthday Parents could also bring suit on behalf of their child and receive damages for his or her pain and suffering, diminished capacity to enjoy life, disability, disfigurement, and other results of the injury.
+Code § 5524 requires parents to file their lawsuit, seeking damages for their own losses (such as medical bills for which the parents are responsible) within two years of their child’s injury, regardless of the child’s age.
+This is a more stringent deadline for parents because the child’s claim arising from the injuries can be filed as late as the child’s 20th birthday Parents could also bring suit on behalf of their child and receive damages for his or her pain and suffering, diminished capacity to enjoy life, disability, disfigurement, and other results of the injury.

 Notably, if parents choose to file a claim on behalf of their child, their child will lose the right to sue for these losses as an adult.
 Deciding when to file a child injury suit and what losses to claim are complex decisions that parents should make in conjunction with a seasoned Johnstown lawyer.